-Professional association dues for individual State employees are not allowed at State expense.
+Professional association dues for individual State employees are not an allowable State expense.
 State funds may be used to pay dues if:

-- 1. The State employee is eligible by virtue of the unique State position he holds; - 2.
-The membership is institutional; - 3.
-There are demonstrable benefits accruing to the State rather than the individual; or - 4.
-The professional organization is not open to all individuals of the profession such as the National Association of Accountants, the American Society for Public Administration, etc.
+- 1. The State employee is eligible by virtue of the unique State position held; - 2.
+The membership is institutional; and - 3.
+There are demonstrable benefits accruing to the State rather than the individual.